OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/guides/pruning/index.md

 ## Deploy the Application

-Finally, we deploy the elastic variant.
+Finally, we deploy the application.
 Therefore, we need to provide deployment inputs, e.g., credentials to GCP.
-These inputs are specified in `topology_template.inputs` of the TOSCA-compliant model.
+Possible deployment inputs are specified in `topology_template.inputs` of the TOSCA-compliant template.
 The deployment will take around 15-20 minutes.

 ```shell linenums="1"